 Books are particularly good for read/write learners, but if you are a flipper who jumps about and isn't prone to sit down with a book and study, you may want to check out one of Madelyn van der Hoogt's DVDs, Warping Your Loom or Weaving Well.
 These help those who like lectures and like to see hands-on demonstration.

 You might think that Kinesthetic learners would have the hardest time, but since they learn by doing, mistakes are engaging rather than discouraging.
 Those folks do really well with our learning to weave kits since they have everything they need to get going.

-If you are a rigid heddle weaver, consider Weaving Made Easy by Liz Gipson or Hands-On Rigid Heddle Weaving by Betty Davenport.
+If you are a rigid heddle weaver, consider Weaving Made Easy by Liz Gipson or Hands On Rigid Heddle Weaving by Betty Davenport.
 If warping is a stumbling block, Liz also has a DVD Slots and Holes: 3 Ways To Warp a Rigid Heddle Loom.
 Crafty also have a course on rigid heddle weaving that owners of the Kromski will particularly find attractive because it goes into detail about how to use the built-in warping board and other features of that particular loom.
-If you are looking to strech your wings, check out Jane Patrick's book The Weaver's Idea Book or her DVD Weaving on a Rigid Heddle Loom.
+If you are looking to streytch your wings, check out Jane Patrick's book, The Weaver's Idea Book.

 Get weaving off your "someday" list and make it happen today.
 All you need is the right teaching tool and you are off to the races!